baijuka/MS2-Project/README.md

 - has made its website is easy to use
 - is structured by adding interaction features
 - has categorised its content so that users can easily access it depending on their need
-- has provided all required information about services and business
+- has provided all required information about the nature and purpose of the website
 - is intuitive, learnable and easy to navigate
 - has arranged its patterns, navigation and order of menu items in a way that any one can identify it easily
 - is, above all, responsive to various devices such as mobile phones, tablets and larger screens